-We propose to remediate the environmental aspects of the property, preserve, and repurpose the historic buildings into indoor athletic, arts, and nutritional venues; and create a historical museum highlighting the community and the train yard.
+We propose to remediate the environmental aspects of the property; preserve and repurpose the historic buildings into indoor athletic, arts, office, and nutritional venues; and create a historical museum highlighting the community and the train yard.
 We also propose to convert the vacant land to multipurpose play fields for use by all children and adults 18 hours per day, 365 days per year.

 The buildings will be refit with energy conservation systems for solar, water, lighting, and airflow technologies.
 We aim to incorporate MARTA, Atlanta Beltline, PATH, and shuttle systems as alternative means of transportation.

 With the guidance of the Atlanta Regiona Commission, we established a variey of partnerships including public institutions and private enterprises, private and home schools, youth and adult sports leagues, civic and community-based associations, and volunteering groups.